 Will You Be an Independent Contractor or an Employee?

-Many group practices consider their dentists independent contractors.
+Many group practices fill general dentist positions with independent contractors.
 That means you’ll receive a 1099 instead of a W-2.
 What’s the difference?

 For independent contractors, taxes will not be taken out in advance.
 A larger check might seem tempting, but remember that you’ll have to pay a large tax payment come tax season.
 When you join a practice as an employee, you will receive a W-2 instead.
 Your taxes will be handled on the front end, meaning you won’t have to carry a separate tax savings account or worry about how much you will owe the government at the end of the fiscal year.